jundalisay/sp/content/en/research/hegel/history/part-b/section-01c.md

 ---
-heading: Section 1
+heading: Section 1c
-title: The Historical Status of Philosophy
+title: British Philosophy
 description: The subject of philosophy is the actual knowledge of what truly is.
 c: "steelblue"
 author: Hegel